CraryPrimitiveMan/awesome-with-star/awesome/francoism90_awesome-kde.md

 - [Android File Transfer](https://whoozle.github.io/android-file-transfer-linux/) - Reliable MTP client with minimalistic UI.
 - [RSIBreak](https://userbase.kde.org/RSIBreak) - RSIBreak can be used to remind you to take a break now and then 📌.
 - [KRename](https://userbase.kde.org/KRename) - A utility to rename multiple files 📌.
+- [KWin-lowlatency](https://github.com/tildearrow/kwin-lowlatency) - An attempt to reduce latency and stuttering in the popular KWin compositor used in KDE. :star:166

 ### Development & Programming